 Broken Base: The anime original arc that ended season 2 has caused a lot of division among fans.
 Many finding the camp and Power of Friendship levels over the top, being angered at how Misaka was given the Idiot Ball a couple times, and expressing frustration at the many plot holes in the arc.
 Others absolutely loved the arc since it addressed the primary problems of the Sister's arc (notably Misaka not going in alone) and everyone getting a chance to shine against STUDY.

-Kihara Gensei is the patriarch of the Kihara family and a Mad Scientist responsible for nasty experiments on children, which resulted in many of them suffering permanent trauma, so he could create a powerful Level 6 Esper.
-Gensei has no compunction murdering people in his path in his mad obsession.
-The first 'sample' of his experiments was his own granddaughter: Gensei overloaded her mind to collect samples from her, and repeated this process on other children as well.
+Kihara Gensei, the patriarch of the Kihara family, is responsible for nasty experiments on children, which resulted in many of them suffering permanent trauma, all so that he could create a powerful Level 6 Esper.
+Gensei has no compunction murdering people in his path.
+The first "sample" of his experiments was his own granddaughter: Gensei overloaded her mind to collect samples from her, and repeated this process on other children as well.
 Gensei was fond of manipulating his own family members into becoming his test subjects, even though he knew that a massive surge would possibly destroy all of Academy City.

 Draco in Leather Pants: Misaki Shokuhou.
 This is probably the only reason why she appears right from the start in Railgun S.